 Webster's dictionary defines the word Rim as:

-[Middle English, from Old English rima; akin to Old Norse rimi strip of land]
+[Middle English, from Old English rima; akin to Old Norse rimi strip of land] First appeared 13th Century

 1: the outer often curved or circular edge or border of something

 2: the outer part of a wheel joined to the hub usually by spokes

 3: a removable outer metal band on an automobile wheel to which the tire is attached.

 Also see: Rim (wheel) (From Wikipedia, the free encyclopedia)

 Suppliers of quality 12" diameter x 12" wide aluminum garden pulling tractor wheels are: Douglas Wheels, Vogel's VM (Vogel Manufacturing Wheels) (both made in China) and Keizer Wheels (made in USA).
 Here's the differences and similarities between Douglas and VM wheels...